henningst/henningst.github.io/_posts/2016-04-13-identity-server-with-mongodb.md

 There are two interfaces you need to implement in order to have a working user store; IProfileService and IResourceOwnerPasswordValidator.

 In each implementation we get the repository injected via the constructor.
-This is handled by the built in [dependency injection](http://docs.asp.net/en/latest/fundamentals/dependency-injection.html) mechanism in ASP.NET Core](http://docs.asp.net/en/latest/fundamentals/dependency-injection.html). re
+This is handled by the built in [dependency injection mechanism in ASP.NET Core](http://docs.asp.net/en/latest/fundamentals/dependency-injection.html).

 The MongoDbProfileService is basically just retrieving a user from MongoDB and mapping it to claims which are set on the context.